thekobewan/osticket-prereqs/README.md

 <h2>Prerequisite osTicket Files Used</h2>

-- IIS in Windows WITH CGI
+- Internet Information Services in Windows WITH CGI
 - PHP Manager for IIS
 - The Rewrite Module
 - PHP 7.3.8